-“Today is an historic day for the country, for the region and for South America.
+“Today is a historic day for the country, for the region and for South America.
 For America, in general,” said President Petro in his speech.
-Nicolás Maduro wrote on Twitter that “the reopening of the border between Colombia and Venezuela is undoubtedly an historic event that marks the beginning of a new step of relations of fraternity, respect and peace.
+Nicolás Maduro wrote on Twitter that “the reopening of the border between Colombia and Venezuela is undoubtedly a historic event that marks the beginning of a new step of relations of fraternity, respect and peace.
 We are people united by the unbreakable bond of Bolivarianism.”

-Nicolás Maduro had decided to partially close the border in August 2015 arguing the fight against smugglers, drug trafficking and paramilitary.
-Opposition leader Juan Guaidó also tried to bring humanitarian aid from the United States through Colombia during violent political unrest, which Mr Maduro considered was a plot to seize power with armed forces.
+Nicolás Maduro decided to partially close the border in August 2015 arguing the fight against smugglers, drug trafficking and paramilitary.
+Opposition leader Juan Guaidó also tried to bring humanitarian aid from the United States through Colombia during violent political unrest, which Mr. Maduro considered was a plot to seize power with armed forces.

 From June 2021 after the pandemic, the border partially reopened to people on foot but still with restrictions and schedules.